hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Stop being results driven
+* just because you make alot of progress or win, it is not a indicator of how well you are doing
+* because there are too many variables that determine whether you are doing well or not

+## Sometimes you want to play
+* I can tell you (math) is one of the purest form of play there is really
+* Theme like space, underwater?
+* Anyone can do this, really.
+Just be dedicated and focused and persistent
+* Devoted

 ## If your head hurts, go back and review
 * Update the notes and clean it up while reviewing
 * To make the review a pleasant process, take good notes